 Overview

-A free clinic, we provide examinations, maintenance and preventive healthcare for underinsured women and men.
+A community health clinic with an on-site pharmacy, we provide high-quality examinations, maintenance and preventive healthcare for adults, regardless of their ability to pay.
 Open weekdays, it utilizes a staff of physicians and nurse practitioners, many of whom volunteer their time, in the areas of: gynecology, internal medicine, podiatry, physical therapy, dermatology, health coaching, and nutrition.

 211 Glendale Ave